rtmigo/vtcff_py/README.md

 # zscale vs scale

-These are two filters of a similar purpose.
+`ffmpeg` has two filters for color and frame size conversions:
 - [`scale`](https://ffmpeg.org/ffmpeg-filters.html#scale-1) ([libswscale](https://ffmpeg.org/libswscale.html)) is more versatile
 - [`zscale`](https://ffmpeg.org/ffmpeg-filters.html#zscale-1) ([zimg](https://github.com/sekrit-twc/zimg)) gives a more predictable quality

-By default, `vtcff` uses `zscale` for color and size conversions.
+By default, `vtcff` uses `zscale`.
 Sometimes it may lead to error "no path between colorspaces".
 This error would not occur with `scale`.

 To switch to the `scale`, create object like this: